Driving licences

 To drive a vehicle on a public road in Barbados, you must have a valid domestic or foreign driving licence.

-The licence fee is BDS $50 for 1 year, BDS $125 for 3 years, or BDS $200 for 5 years
+The licence fee is $50 for 1 year, $125 for 3 years, or $200 for 5 years.

-You can pay for the renewal of your driving licence online via EZPay+, the official payment gateway of the Barbados Government.
-Alternatively, visit the Barbados Revenue Authority at The Pine if you prefer to pay in person (cash only).
+You can renew your driving licence online at bla.gov.bb.
+Alternatively, visit the Barbados Revenue Authority at The Pine if you prefer to renew your licence in person (cash only).

 Once you've paid for the renewal of your licence, visit the Barbados Licensing Authority at The Pine with an electronic or printed copy of your payment receipt to collect your driving licence.
+If you paid online, you must collect your driving licence within 8 working days, but no sooner than 2 working days after payment.

 There are separate queues for driving licence applications, payments and collections.
 Don't hesitate to ask someone if you are not sure which queue you need to be in.